vipers-web-design/private-repo-readme/feedverse-README.md

 ![image](https://user-images.githubusercontent.com/8532498/128605918-c1d713e7-cca4-4bc9-86f5-aff3a6bc7827.png)

-Right now the domain rests on a Shared Hosting server, with my business website a couple of sites I made for friends.
+Right now the domain rests on a Shared Hosting server, with my business website and a couple of sites I made for friends.
 This plan will not support the traffic for a site of this genre.\
 I've created a Donation button on PayPal to seek help with the costs,\
 <a href="https://www.paypal.com/donate?hosted_button_id=MSPMGLUUTWJ6L" target="_blank">
   <img src="https://user-images.githubusercontent.com/8532498/130795642-30b8328d-011f-478a-b714-3a712008f511.jpg">
 </a>
-\
-\
-If you want to know when I launch;
-- Please 'Like' my Facebook pages
-  - <a href="https://www.facebook.com/feedverse/" target="_blank">Feedverse.net - Facebook</a>
-  - <a href="https://www.facebook.com/viperswebdesign" target="_blank">Viper's Web Design - Facebook</a>
-- Please follow my business Twitter account at <a href="https://twitter.com/viperswebdesign" target="_blank">Viper's Web Design - Twitter</a>

 ## Checklist
 #### Legend